Online education: The foundations of online teaching Quiz Answers

 • Try to alter the facilitation approach.

-• Make the participation to forum compulsory.
+• Make participation in the forum compulsory.

 • Avoid using forums as it is very difficult to get students to participate.